jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 * Related Resource Type: entity
 * Property: role
 * Description: The server supports the RPKI ASPA search by the role of an associated entity.
 * Registrant Name: IETF
 * Registrant Contact Information: iesg@ietf.org
 * Reference: This document.

+RPKI ASPA search by the handle of an associated autonomous system number:

+* Searchable Resource Type: rpki1_aspas
+* Related Resource Type: autnum
+* Property: handle
+* Description: The server supports the RPKI ASPA search by the handle of an associated autonomous system number.
+* Registrant Name: IETF
+* Registrant Contact Information: iesg@ietf.org
+* Reference: This document.